Computing a LTAS with the Public API [1]#

 audio_folder = Path(r"_static/sample_audio/timestamped")

-from osekit.public_api.dataset import Dataset
+from osekit.public.project import Project

-from osekit.core_api.instrument import Instrument
+from osekit.core.instrument import Instrument

 folder=audio_folder,